nwinkler/sourcetree-stash-custom-actions/README.md

 	* _Parameters_: _(leave empty)_

 ### Windows
-There's no automated way to install these in SourceTree.
+There's no automated way to install these in SourceTree, since the SourceTree configuration for the custom actions is kept in `%localappdata%\Atlassian\SourceTree\customactions.xml` (tested with SourceTree 3.1.2).

 To install the custom actions manually, open the SourceTree options (_Tools > Options_) and switch to the _Custom Actions_ tab.
 There, add the following custom commands: